“Just a second, Rusty. I have to drop these books off at my locker and grab my jacket and stuff. Meet you on the steps.”

 When I didn’t make a move for him, Rusty settled back deeper in the couch.
 After a pause, he said softly, “Really worried, huh?”

 Dammit.
 Why’d he have to say that?
 That remark, from him, the king of the sarcastic joke, made me want to cry.
 I was worried sick, and now this?
 Compassion?
 The empathy had been real.
 He’d just tested the waters after that, and had seen the depths of my mood.
 So, now, he was being real.

 I couldn’t take it.
 That question worked its way right through my defenses like they weren’t even there.

 I turned my head away from him.
 I couldn’t speak.

 He didn’t say anything more, and then I felt him get up.
 He walked around behind the couch, and I turned my head back to the front.
 He continued into the kitchen, where I heard him open the refrigerator.
 I used the time to wipe my eyes.
 In a couple minutes he was back, carrying two cans of pop.
 He set them both on the table, then sat back down.

 Neither of us said anything.
 Finally I leaned forward and took a drink.
 Then I asked, “So how do you know about it?”

 “Frank called me.
 He was all excited.
 Told me all about it, asked what I knew, what you’d said to me about it.
 I asked him if he knew what time it was.
 He said, ‘Uh, yeah, it’s nine o’clock, dude.’
-So I told him the sheep weren’t even done jumping over fences yet and to go back to bed.”
+So I told him the sheep weren’t even done jumping over fences being counted yet and to go back to bed.”

 But something Rusty had said earlier suddenly clicked in.
 My face back to normal now, I turned to him and asked, “What did you mean before when you said something about who I was fighting?
 I don’t even know who he is, just some dude I didn’t recognize.”